Ssenseii/Planeteer/notes.md

 # Planet Properties
-  ## We need to start thinking about adding real life properties into the
+  ## We need to start thinking about adding real life properties into Planeteer

 EX: Jupiter: